 Articles are selected by the editor and the Muse editorial board, and we actively encourage suggestions from the CMA membership.
 Unsolicited articles are welcome, however we recommend that an abstract be submitted to the editor for consideration prior to developing the article.
 Expression of interest does not commit Muse to publish a text.
 Articles will be assessed for content and style.

 Please submit the number of illustrations indicated for each type of article.
-Digital images in various formats (TIFF, JPEG, or EPS) should have a minimum resolution of 300 dpi, and can either be emailed or sent on CD-ROM.
-Professional-quality black-and-white prints, colour prints, transparencies and slides are also acceptable.
-Photo credit information should accompany all images.
+Digital images in various formats (TIFF, JPEG or EPS) should have a minimum resolution of 300 dpi, and can either be emailed or sent via another cloud service (Dropbox, Google Drive, etc.).
+Photo credit information and captions should accompany all images.
 It is the author's responsibility to receive permission to publish any photographs.
-All photographs will be returned.
 Cartoons, tables, and line drawings are also welcome.